0dxny/0dxny/README.md

 I'm mostly in the JJK area, in front of the bakery, or at the docks.

-If i'm in the UUSMP/Minecraft area is becaues i'm probably hanging out with my partner
+If i'm in the UUSMP/Minecraft area is becaues i'm probably hanging out with my partner.

+If u wanna talk more my discord is 0dxny_

  ## ‎﹕﹒★﹒ intro
 ‎I'm 15 (turning 16), and I usually only add people my age range, since I'm pretty uncomfortable talking with people that are extremely older or younger than me ((SO PLEASEEE DONT LIE ABT IT IM BEING 100% SRS))